Your Guide to Planning, Planting, and Growing Lilies

 Cutting Gardens: Lilies are long lasting cut flowers and many of them will add fragrance as well as beauty to your summer arrangements.
 Planting lily bulbs in a cutting garden will ensure you have plenty of flowers for bouquets without sacrificing the lilies in your flower gardens.
 The best lilies for cutting gardens are Asiatics, double Asiatics, LA Hybrids, Orientals and OT Hybrids.

 Container Gardens: Asiatic and double Asiatic lilies are ideal for pots and planters.
-Oriental lilies such as ‘Stargazer’ are also well suited to containers.
-For best results, plant lily bulbs in 2 or 3 gallon containers that are at least 10” deep.
+Single Oriental lilies such as ‘Stargazer’ and double Orientals such as 'Editha' are also well suited to containers.
+For best results, plant multiple lily bulbs in a 2 or 3 gallon container that is at least 10” deep.

 How to Plant Lilies

-Lilies look best planted in groups of 3 or more bulbs, spaced 6 to 8” apart on center.
+Lilies look best planted in groups of 3 or more bulbs, spaced 6 to 8” apart on center (4" apart in containers).

 Loosen the soil to a depth of 8 to 12” and then dig a 6” deep hole.